 As part of a voluntary program with the N.C.
-Department of Environment and Natural Resources (DENR), UNC-Chapel Hill has hired a Registered Environmental Consultant (REC) to oversee the investigation and remediation of soil on the site of the Cameron Avenue Cogeneration Facility (Facility).
+Department of Environmental Quality (DEQ), formerly the N.C.
+Department of Environment and Natural Resources, UNC-Chapel Hill hired a Registered Environmental Consultant (REC) to oversee the investigation and remediation of soil on the site of the Cameron Avenue Cogeneration Facility (Facility).

 Further review of historical records determined that the CCBs were not new but dated back 50 or 60 years to the original coal-fired plant.
 At that time, CCBs accumulated on site as part of standard power station operations.
 CCBs from the present Facility meet current regulatory standards and are removed from the site to be recycled.